 Vale – John Austin (Jack) Yarra

 John Austin (Jack) Yarra was born at East Malvern, Victoria, on 1 October 1922.
-He enlisted in the CMF in September 1941 at 3MD Royal Park, Victoria.
+He enlisted in the Citizen Military Forces in September 1941 at 3 Military District Royal Park, Victoria.

-Transferred to 2/1 Field Survey Company RAE, AIF in 1943, which was later renamed, 2/1 Australian Army Topographic Survey Company, which served the South-West Pacific Area 1943-1945, New Guinea, Dutch New Guinea, Morotai, Halmahera Group.
+Transferred to 2/1 Field Survey Company Royal Australian Engineers, 2AIF in 1943, which was later renamed, 2/1 Australian Army Topographic Survey Company, which served in the South West Pacific Area 1943-1945, New Guinea, Dutch New Guinea, Morotai, Halmahera Group.

-John joined the National Mapping Section of the Department of the Interior in Canberra as a cartographic draftsman on 24 January 1951 and rose to the level of Chief Cartographer.
-John was an expert with the air brush for depicting hill shading and the 1:5M scale map of Australia (hill shaded above) was one of his recognised achievements.
+John joined the National Mapping Section of the Department of the Interior in Canberra as a cartographic draftsman on 24 January 1951 and rose to the level of Chief Draftsman in Nat Map.
+John was an expert with the air brush for depicting hill shading and the 1:5 million scale map of Australia (hill shaded below) was one of his recognised achievements.
 John retired as a Chief Draftsman, Grade 2 on 2 November 1981 at age 59 years.

 Details kindly provided by Charlie Watson with minor updates by Laurie McLean in August 2019.

 RASvy have their own Vale for Jack in the March 2013 ACT Newsletter on pages 25-27.

 Copy of Nat Map 1: 5,000,000 scale Australian Land and Seabed Relief Map

 which is recognised as one of John’s achievements.